danidiaz/really-small-backpack-example/lesson2-signatures/README.md

 ## An annoying limitation of implementation libraries

-Could we have defined the implementation modules in the executable component itself, without putting them in internal convenience libraries?
+Could we have defined the implementation modules in the executable component itself, without putting them in internal libraries?
 That would have been very convenient.

-Sadly, the response is NO. This is a limitation of Backpack: the module that fills a signature for a component must be defined in another component (be it a convenience library or a completely separate package).
+Sadly, the response is NO. This is a limitation of Backpack: the module that fills a signature for a component must be defined in another component (be it an internal library or a completely separate package).

 ## Other common gotchas